JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Shroud_of_Turin.md

 >
 > As Mary lingered after Peter and John had gone, the Master again appeared to her, saying: “Be not doubting; have the courage to believe what you have seen and heard.
 Go back to my apostles and again tell them that I have risen, that I will appear to them, and that presently I will go before them into Galilee as I promised.”
 >
 > Mary hurried back to the Mark home and told the apostles she had again talked with Jesus, but they would not believe her.
-But when Peter and John returned, they ceased to ridicule and became filled with fear and apprehension.
-[UB 189:5.1-5](/en/The_Urantia_Book/189#p5_1) [^10]
+But when Peter and John returned, they ceased to ridicule and became filled with fear and apprehension. <a id="a152_228"></a>[UB 189:5.1-5](/en/The_Urantia_Book/189#p5_1) [^10]

 > All this day Peter characteristically vacillated emotionally between faith and doubt concerning the Master's resurrection.
-Peter could not get away from the sight of the grave cloths resting there in the tomb as if the body of Jesus had just evaporated from within.
-[UB 191:0.4](/en/The_Urantia_Book/191#p0_4) [^11]
+Peter could not get away from the sight of the grave cloths resting there in the tomb as if the body of Jesus had just evaporated from within. <a id="a154_268"></a>[UB 191:0.4](/en/The_Urantia_Book/191#p0_4) [^11]

 > When the apostles refused to believe the report of the five women who represented that they had seen Jesus and talked with him, Mary Magdalene returned to the tomb, and the others went back to Joseph's house, where they related their experiences to his daughter and the other women.
 And the women believed their report.
 Shortly after six o'clock the daughter of Joseph of Arimathea and the four women who had seen Jesus went over to the home of Nicodemus, where they related all these happenings to Joseph, Nicodemus, David Zebedee, and the other men there assembled.
 Nicodemus and the others doubted their story, doubted that Jesus had risen from the dead; they conjectured that the Jews had removed the body.
 Joseph and David were disposed to believe the report, so much so that they hurried out to inspect the tomb, and they found everything just as the women had described.
 And they were the last to so view the sepulchre, for the high priest sent the captain of the temple guards to the tomb at half past seven o'clock to remove the grave cloths.
-The captain wrapped them all up in the linen sheet and threw them over a near-by cliff.
-[UB 190:1.2](/en/The_Urantia_Book/190#p1_2) [^12]
+The captain wrapped them all up in the linen sheet and threw them over a near-by cliff. <a id="a156_1142"></a>[UB 190:1.2](/en/The_Urantia_Book/190#p1_2) [^12]

 ## Dating the Shroud of Turin